 The courses offered in mathematics are designed to develop the problem solving skills and abilities of all students.
 Students in Wisconsin are required to successfully complete 3 years of math for high school graduation.
 Both Algebra 1 and Geometry are required for graduation.
 Most college-bound students take four years of mathematics.
 Incoming freshman students who are interested in advanced math placement for freshman (placement beyond Algebra I) shall be required to take the SMSA Math Placement Test in May of their 8th grade year.
-Final placement in math is based upon the review of student High School Placement Test scores; student achievement in 7th and 8th grade math courses; middle school teacher recommendations.
-Students assessed below grade level performance shall be concurrently enrolled in Algebra 1 and Algebra 1 Concepts.
+Final math course placement is based upon the review of student High School Placement Test scores; student Forward Test performance; student achievement in 7th and 8th grade math courses.
+Students achieving below grade level performance shall be concurrently enrolled in Algebra 1 and Algebra 1 Concepts.
+The Math Department offers two course options for earning dual college credit.
+Both of these advanced courses (designated in red) use weighted scale grading.

-510 ALGEBRA 1 CONCEPTS
+510 ALGEBRA I CONCEPTS